xiaojin-nj/HIM/README.md

 * Tensorflow >= 1.0.4

 # Model
-The ./model/hhin_model.py is the model file for HHIN.
-Train or test model for HHIN.
+The ./model/him_model.py is the model file for HIM.
+Train or test model for HIM.
 ```
 cd ./tda_core
 python tda_runner.py running_mode=train